Sore wrists and hands can be a common problem that e-bike riders face.

 Another contributing factor is having one’s hands staying in the same place while riding, in addition to road vibrations cyclists endure while riding, which transmit to the hands and wrists.
 Ulnar neuropathy, also known as ulnar nerve palsy or handlebar palsy, usually results in tingling or numbness in the hands.

 Easy Tip: Ultimately, it all comes down to the way you position your weight while you ride, which is also inherently linked to the way your e-Bike is adjusted in correlation to your body.

 For example, if your saddle is positioned too high, the result of which is that your weight will be thrown forward, thus putting extra pressure on your wrists.

-In fact, many e-Bikers have noted that when they were leaning forward too much on their e-Bikes, a direct result was hand and wrist soreness.
+In fact, many e-bike riders have noted that when they were leaning forward too much on their e-bikes, a direct result was hand and wrist soreness.
 Another example is if your handlebars are too low, which again means you will be resting too much of your body on your hands and wrist joints to hold yourself up.

 And if your e-Bike is too big for your stature and the top tube of your e-Bike’s frame too long, this will result in your body stretching out too much, which will also result in hand and wrist strain.

-Additionally, it’s important to keep in mind that if you are an avid e-Biker, constant numbness, tingling, or pain is not just a normal side effect of e-Cycling.
+Additionally, it’s important to keep in mind that if you are an avid e-bike rider, constant numbness, tingling, or pain is not just a normal side effect of riding your e-bike.
 While it’s, of course, normal to experience these symptoms occasionally, a persisting problem indicates either incorrect e-Bike positioning (whether that’s the way you ride or your saddle and handlebar positioning) or potential other underlying issues.